logobyway through the Cevennes

 Continued from Byroads through Auvergne

-Entering Languedoc on the D585 from Saugues, carry on due south until Chateauneuf de Randan Standing at over 1200 metres, this is one of the highest small towns in France outside the Alps.
-T he town stands on a rocky outcrop overlooking the surrounding area.
-This part of France was much fought over during the Hundred Years War, and Chateauneuf de Randan was the stronghold of the baron Du Guesclin.
+This leg of the journey starts at Chateauneuf de Randan, one of the highest small towns in France outside the Alps.
+The town stands on a rocky outcrop overlooking the surrounding area, a part of France was much fought over during the Hundred Years War.
+Chateauneuf de Randan was the stronghold of the baron Du Guesclin.
 Today it's an attractive and very rural "bourg".

 Leaving Chateauneuf, take the N88 as far as Mende, in the Lot valley.
 There may be a few HGVs on this road, which is part of the direct route from Lyon to Toulouse.